ufal/optimal-reference-translations/README.md

 This is a repository for two papers: **Quality and Quantity of Machine Translation References for Automated Metrics [[paper](https://arxiv.org/abs/2401.01283)]** - effect of reference quality and quantity on automatic metric performance, and **Evaluating Optimal Reference Translations [[paper]](https://arxiv.org/abs/2311.16787)** - creation of the data and human aspects of annotation and translation.
+Also watch this [12 minutes overview video on this research](https://www.youtube.com/watch?v=n4WlmyIX5LE).

 The compiled dataset is [available on huggingface](https://huggingface.co/datasets/zouharvi/optimal-reference-translations).
 This repository contains the same data, in addition to the raw data and all processing scripts.